iron-fish/website/docs/rpc.md

 ### `chain/getNetworkHashPower`

-Gets hash power from the chain
+Gets hash power from the chain from a sequence or block range

 #### Request